Numerical simulation of common envelope stage in close binary systems: comparison between Newtonian and modified gravity

 The possible explanation of accelerated cosmological expansion can be given in various models of extended gravity (see \cite{Odintsov1}, \cite{Turner}).
 Modified gravity theories also can provide a unified description of cosmological evolution including early inflation, matter and radiation dominance era in $f(R)$ theory \cite{Nojiri-5}, \cite{Nojiri-4}.

 Deviation of gravity from General Relativity can lead to some consequences at the astrophysical level.
 The gravitational field near the compact stars is extremely strong and therefore the question about possible deviations from General Relativity arises.
 Compact stars (especially neutron stars) in simple models of modified gravity have been extensively investigated in multiple works (for a comprehensive review of compact star models in modified theories of gravity see \cite{Olmo} and references therein).
-In particular some interesting results were obtained for self-consistent models of neutron stars.
+In particular some interesting results were obtained for models of neutron stars in $R^2$ gravity.
 Scalar curvature quickly drops outside the surface and from some distance one can assume that $R=0$ and therefore we have a solution corresponding to Schwarzschild solution with some mass $M_s$, where $M_s$ is not equal to mass confined by star surface.
 From the viewpoint of a distant observer, mass $M_s$ is gravitational mass of a neutron star and this mass is larger than the gravitational mass enclosed within star surface.

-In this paper, we consider evolution of red giant envelope in close binary system consist of a red giant and a compact white dwarf.
-We assume that the field of the white dwarf contains some corrections due to modified gravity.
-In the next section, we provide a brief description of the red giant model, which was used in our calculations.
+In this paper, we consider evolution of RG envelope in close binary system consist of a RG and a compact RG.
+We assume that the field of the RG contains some corrections due to modified gravity.
+In the next section, we provide a brief description of the RG model, which was used in our calculations.
 Then, we consider a simple model of modified gravity and the corresponding spherical symmetry solution for gravitational field outside the compact star.
 In order to implement these solutions into AREPO code we use formalism of pseudopotential, i.e. we add some correction to Newtonian gravitational force.
 The fourth section is devoted to the results of the numerical calculations of common envelope evolution within the framework of Newtonian gravity, as well as the consideration of the model of modified gravity for some values of parameters.